betaglot/betaglot/docs/encyclopedia/Via/ViaOverview.md

 ## DevNotes

+- Moving in a crowd is Via
+- Via is Trajectory
 - Via is Time
     - There is no matter in Via because it is abstract
     - Newton is a kilogram meter per second, per second